IBM/cloudpakfordata-telco-churn-workshop/workshop/admin-guide/README.md

 ### Assign the "Steward" role to the attendees

-Go to *Data Virtualization* option from the menu.
-Click on *User management*
+Use the *My virtualized data* pulldown and click on *User management*

 ![Manage users in Data Virtualization](../.gitbook/assets/images/dv/dv-manage-users.png)

-Click on *Add user* and ensure all users have the *Steward* role.
+Click on *Add users* and ensure all users have the *Steward* role.

 ![Manage users in Data Virtualization](../.gitbook/assets/images/dv/dv-steward-role.png)

 ## Adding users to the cluster

-From the hamburger menu, click manage users, then add user!
+From the hamburger menu, click Administer -> Manage users, then Add users!

 ![Add a user](../.gitbook/assets/images/manage/manage-add-users.png)